SJ23 Tech Tip B16, (Updated 2021-01-25) Bob Schimmel, Buddy Wright.

 • Similarly trim the hull side of the sealant flush.
 Trim the tube about 1/2" out from the hull so the water pours into the air instead of running down the hull.
 This prevents oxidized metal from creating a black stain.
 The protruding tube should survive the beatings of daily boating.

-2016 Fall - So is it still water tight?
-Well......not so fast.
+2016 Fall (Solution at last) - So is it still water tight?
+Well......not quit.
 The scuppers leaked again in mid year, albeit slower than ever before.
-I've now come to the conclusion that you cannot fill a large void like this with a sealant unless the sealant is designed to be gap filling, and few are.
-Even the excellent ones shrink as they cure, albeit a very teeny amount.
+I've now come to the conclusion that you cannot fill a round void like this with a sealant unless the sealant is designed to be gap filling, and few are.
+Even the excellent ones shrink as they cure, albeit a teeny amount.

 Consider this: